mozilla-services/merino-py/docs/ops.md

 - `runtime.query_timeout_sec` (`MERINO_RUNTIME__QUERY_TIMEOUT_SEC`) - A floating
   point (in seconds) indicating the maximum waiting period for queries issued within the handler of the `suggest` endpoint.
 All the unfinished query tasks will be cancelled once the timeout gets triggered.
-Note that this timeout could be overwritten by individual providers with the same configuration.
+Note that this timeout can also be configured by specific providers.
+The provider timeout takes precedence over this value.

 ### Logging